Call Me If You Get Lost: Commercial performance

 Call Me If You Get Lost debuted at number one on the US Billboard 200 chart, earning 169,000 album-equivalent units (including 55,000 copies in pure album sales) in its first week.
 This became Tyler's second US number-one album.
 The album also accumulated a total of 152.96 million on-demand streams of the album's tracks.
 It spent two non-consecutive weeks at number one, topping the chart for a second week the following April after the vinyl release.
 With 49,000 copies sold that week, it holds the largest vinyl sales week for a hip hop album.
 On February 22, 2022, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.
+On April 23, 2023, the album was certified platinum for combined sales and album-equivalent units of over one million units in the United States.
+Call Me If You Get Lost is the first and only album to hit number one on the Top R&B/Hip-Hop Albums chart in three different years.
+The first time was in July 2021 during the initial release, then in April 2022 following the release of its vinyl LP counterpart, and then in April 2023 due to the release of its deluxe The Estate Sale edition.

 Thirteen of the album's songs reached the US Billboard Hot 100, with "WusYaName" reaching the top 20 of the chart.

 Track listing

-All tracks are produced by Tyler, the Creator, except where noted.
+All tracks are solely produced by Tyler, the Creator other than: "Rise!", produced by Tyler and Jamie xx; "Safari", produced by Tyler and Jay Versace; and "What a Day", produced by Madlib.